Nobuteru Taniguchi: D1 Grand Prix

-Midway through the 2004 season of D1, Taniguchi switched to an Altezza which had not been properly set up and had shown some technical issues that many believe cost him the championship that year, as he finished in 2nd place as the runner-up with one win and three podium finishes.
+Taniguchi started the 2004 season of D1GP better with him leading the championship after winning at Autopolis which turns out to be his last win in D1GP, HKS decided to switched car from the S15 to an Altezza which had not been properly set up and had shown some technical issues that many believe cost him the championship that year, as he finished in second place as the runner-up with one win and three podium finishes.
 Taniguchi did admit that he wanted to finish the 2004 season with the S15 RS-2 instead, as well as wanting to retire the car with the champion title under its name.

-During the 2005 season, the switch to Altezza was proving to be a mistake for HKS and NOB which led them to quit the series at the end of the season, with only one podium finish.
-Both of them did not return to the D1 series until 2008 as a spot participant.
-Taniguchi and HKS fully returned to the series again in 2012 with a Toyota 86 and scored two podium finishes, and continued competing until 2014.
+During the 2005 season, the switch to Altezza proved to be a mistake for HKS and NOB despite early success with a runner-up finish at Odaiba which led them to quit the series at the end of the season, with only one podium finish.
+Both Taniguchi and HKS did not return to the D1 series as they were unwilling to compete without each other until 2008 when they returned as spot participants at Fuji Speedway and exhibition at Odaiba with the Altezza.
+Taniguchi planned to return in 2009 but did not as HKS was unwilling to return despite Taniguchi already raising the budget and sponsor for the season.

+Finally he and HKS fully returned to the series again in 2012 with a Toyota 86 and scored two podium finishes.

+Despite a good start in 2012, HKS and Taniguchi failed to extract the car potential despite a switch to NOS-equipped twincharger set up for 2013 and 3.4 2JZ engine in 2014.
+In those two seasons Taniguchi did not do a full season due to a scheduling clash with his Super GT commitment.

-Taniguchi has gone through four cars with HKS for D1, between 2001 and 2005, the RS1 Hyper Silvia S15 (Crashed by Keiichi Tsuchiya, eventually rebuilt for 2002 and later revised as a backup car with a similar build to the RS2 in 2003, initially brought to HKS Europe but it was later bought by Rockstar Energy to be used in Formula D), and RS2 Hyper Silvia S15 (brought to HKS Europe), the Genki Racing Project Altezza, which was designed with off-the-shelf HKS parts, for the purpose that a private drifter could copy the car, HKS also built second Altezza nicknamed IS220Z which originally his car but he lend it to be built by HKS for event.
+Taniguchi went through five cars with HKS for D1, between 2001 and 2005, the RS1 Hyper Silvia S15 (Crashed by Keiichi Tsuchiya, eventually rebuilt for 2002 and later revised as a backup car with a similar build to the RS2 in 2003, initially brought to HKS Europe but it was later bought by Rockstar Energy to be used in Formula D), and RS2 Hyper Silvia S15 (brought to HKS Europe), the Genki Racing Project Altezza, which was designed with off-the-shelf HKS parts, for the purpose that a private drifter could copy the car, HKS also built a second Altezza nicknamed IS220Z which originally his car but he lent it to be built by HKS for the event.

-He had the most wins in D1 Grand Prix until his tally was overtaken by Youichi Imamura in 2005.
+Taniguchi had the most wins in D1 Grand Prix until his tally was overtaken by Youichi Imamura in 2005.

-Taniguchi retired from professional drifting competition after a D1GP exhibition event in 2016.
+In 2016 Taniguchi and HKS return to D1GP at an exhibition event titled D1GP Champions in Odaiba competing in the same Toyota 86 he use previously but announced that it will be his final run and officially retired from professional drifting after the event.